 What is Amicus Attorney?

 Amicus Attorney is a Latin term that means “friend of the court.”
-This legal professional may be appointed by the judge presiding over court proceedings concerning child custody, visitation, support, and protection to speak on behalf of the child’s best interests.
-When the child is not being appropriately represented by the parties participating in the case, this is extremely crucial.
+The judge presiding over child custody, visitation, support, and protection proceedings may appoint this legal professional to advocate for the child’s best interests.
+This role is crucial when the parties involved do not adequately represent the child.

 Guardians ad litem and amicus attorneys serve similar roles in court.
 But there’s a key difference.
-Guardians advocate for the child, whereas amicus attorneys are neutral, and are appointed to investigate and recommend a competent representation of the child’s circumstances.
+Guardians advocate for the child, while amicus attorneys remain neutral and are appointed to investigate and recommend competent representation based on the child’s circumstances.

 How Amicus Attorneys Help Make Decisions in the Best Interest of the Child

-Amicus Attorney is an independent lawyer appointed by the court to represent the best interests of a child in a family law case.
+An Amicus Attorney is a lawyer appointed independently by the court to represent a child’s best interests in a family law case.
 These legal professionals are responsible for investigating the child’s circumstances and making recommendations to the court.
 This includes custody, visitation and other matters that affect the child’s welfare.

 However, as Amicus Attorneys must remain neutral, they do not represent either party in the case, but rather determine what is in the best interest of the child.
 They provide the court with an unbiased recommendation based on a detailed investigation that may include home visits, interviews with involved parties, and a review of the school, medical, and financial records.

-The hourly rates for Amicus Attorneys vary.
-The cost could be paid by one or both parties or the court.
+Hourly rates for Amicus Attorneys vary, and the cost may be covered by one or both parties or by the court.

 The Tarrant County Sisemore Law Firm offers Amicus Attorney and Attorney Ad Litem services for child protection cases.